diegoholiveira/jsonlogic/readme.md

 ## What's JSON Logic?

 JSON Logic is a DSL to write logic decisions in JSON.
 It's has a great specification and is very simple to learn.
-The official website has a great documentation with examples: http://jsonlogic.com
+The [official website](http://jsonlogic.com) has a great documentation with examples.

 ## How to use it